zwhua888/qian256.github.io/_posts/2017-02-08-hololens-file-transfer.md

 }
 ```

 Other format of file can be naturally supported as well: YAML, XML, JSON.

+### Further Reading

+Apart from the `RoamingState` folder on HoloLens Device Portal, some other folders are accessible as well, for example, `TempState` and `LocalState` etc. More information can be found on [UWP API page](https://docs.microsoft.com/en-us/uwp/api/Windows.Storage.ApplicationData) of `Windows.Storage.ApplicationData`.

 Thanks for reading!  <i class="em em-lq"></i>